Keon-Jukes/Keon-Jukes/README.md

  # Whats up! 🚀

- I am a fullstack software engineer and I enjoy working on innovative projects. l
+ I am a fullstack software engineer and I enjoy working on innovative projects.

- - 🔭 I’m currently brainstorming project ideas
+ - 🔭 I’m currently brainstorming project ideas & looking for problems to solve
  - 🌱 I’m currently learning about carbon dioxide removal and the many ways to reduce, capture, and store CO2 to stop climate change
  - ⚡ Fun fact: I've created and deployed multiple Amazon Alexa and Google Home voice apps being used daily